ArgonDesign/alogic/doc/control.md

 The remaining statements can be either of a combinatorial or control type, depending on circumstance.

-A function call to a control functions defined in an entity is always a control statements.
+Within an entity, a function call to another control function is always a control statement.
 Any other expression when used in a statement position is a combinatorial statement, including calls to built-in functions, port methods and similar accessors: